webui-dev/webui/README.md

 > * WebUI it's not a web-server solution or a framework, but it's an lightweight portable lib to use any installed web browser as a user interface.
 >
 > * We are currently writing documentation.
->
-> * WebUI is not ready yet for production release.

 ## Features